yarelm/blog/content/post/heading-towards-cloud-native-environments-1.md

 +++
-title = "eading Towards Cloud-Native Developer Environments [Part 1 — The Why]" description = "Common local development methods are going the way of the dinosaur.
+title = "Heading Towards Cloud-Native Developer Environments [Part 1 — The Why]" description = "Common local development methods are going the way of the dinosaur.
 Cloud-native is the future.
 Here's why." date = 2021-03-22T02:13:50Z author = "Yarel Maman"